 Salad and vegetable drawers — higher humidity

 The crisper drawers hold more moisture than the rest of the fridge.
 They're designed for fruit and veg, but keep the two apart: fruit releases ethylene gas that speeds up ripening and can cause vegetables to spoil faster.
+Some produce, like avocados, only ripen at room temperature — move them to the fridge once they're ready to slow things down.

 The door — warmest zone